Haraldi-Coding/ConcatSources/README.md

 # Background

 When trying to use different AI tools for programming, it might be a cumbersome work to "merge" all your (here: *.cs) files in one file to upload it to your AI tool of your preference or if you use an API.
-So, I needed a tool that merges all my files in a folder in a single file for uploading, as there might be a restriction also in the number of files one can upload and it is horrible to look for each file in each subfolder in a bigger project.
+So, I needed a tool that merges all my files in a folder with subfolder structure in a single file for uploading, as there might be a restriction also in the number of files one can upload and it is horrible to look for each file in each subfolder in a bigger project.
 Here you can add all.

 Take nevertheless care and have a look at the context window size if you upload it.